ProteusMRIgHIFU/BabelBrain/InformationForDrivingSystems.md

 Phased arrays can steer in 3 directions and follow an analogous convention as for the concentric annular arrays.
 They can also a spherical cap (i.e. H317) or flat device (i.e. REMOPD)

 ### Spherical cap
-* `/ZSteering` is relative to the natural focus.
+* `/ZSteering` (in meters) is relative to the natural focus.
 If `/ZSteering` is positive, that means the steering is deeper, farther away from the transducer.
 If `/ZSteering` is negative, that means the steering is shallower, closer to the transducer.
 * `/XSteering` (in meters) is relative to the acoustic axis and the direction convention is dictated by the transducer definition.
 The positive direction is towards the direction where the transducer elements have a positive value, and vice versa.
 * `/YSteering` (in meters) is relative to the acoustic axis and the direction convention is dictated by the transducer definition.
 The positive direction is towards the direction where the transducer elements have a positive value, and vice versa.

 This convention means the X and Y directions are primarily relative to the transducer elements position **and not to the patient coordinate system**.
 It is the responsibility of the user to ensure to verify the orientation of the device between simulations and real experiments to ensure steering is applied in the desired direction in the patient coordinates space.

 ###  Flat device
-* `/ZSteering` is relative to the surface of the device, and it is always positive following the same convention as for the spherical cap.
+* `/ZSteering`(in meters)is relative to the surface of the device, and it is always positive following the same convention as for the spherical cap.
-* `/XSteering` and `/YSteering` entries are identical as for spherical caps.
+* `/XSteering` and `/YSteering` (in meters) entries are identical as for spherical caps.

 ## Timing parameters
 The timing parameters are initially specified by the user via a YAML file as the one shown below: